Kaimary/checklist/README.md

 import checklist
-from checklist.editor import Editor from checklist.perturb import Perturb from checklist.test_types import MFT, INV, DIR editor = Editor()
+from checklist.editor import Editor from checklist.perturb import Perturb from checklist.test_stores import MFT, INV, DIR editor = Editor()

 t = editor.template('This is {a:adj} {mask}.',